harveyramer/harvey-ramer-blog/src/article/2020-04-20-stop-coding-under-stress-how-to-avoid-bugs-and-the-end-of-the-world.md

 author: Harvey Ramer
 social_quote: Programmers and web developers spend most of their time sitting and thinking.
 How can that be stressful?
 description: >-
-  Software developers spend most of their time sitting and thinking.
+  Software engineers spend most of their time sitting and thinking.
 How can that be stressful?
 Vague requirements, unrealistic expectations, and a humorless outlook can put programmers at risk.
 tags:
   - technology
   - business